 Hospital Care

 A hospital can often be the first place where people hear the term palliative care.
-Below an overview is provided of the role of hospitals in providing palliative care
+An overview of the role of hospitals in the provision of palliative care is detailed below.

-Most people who are admitted to an acute general hospital receive treatment for their illness and get better enough to go home.
-Unfortunately there are a small number of people who will not get better and this may impact on the quality and length of their life.
-The discovery that you or a loved one has an incurable life limiting illness is a very difficult and frightening time.
-Patients who have complex needs, around their illness, may be referred to the palliative care team.
-The palliative care team is there to treat the symptoms of the disease and provide psychological, social and spiritual support to you and your family.
+Most people who are admitted to an acute general hospital receive treatment for their illness and get well enough to go home.
+Unfortunately, there are a small number of people who will not recover and will need to remain in hospital.
+The discovery that you or a loved one has an incurable life-limiting illness is a very difficult and frightening time.
+People who have complex needs around their illness, may be referred to the palliative care team.
+The palliative care team is there to treat the symptoms of the disease and provide emotional, social and spiritual support to you and your family.

-The Palliative Care Team in an acute general hospital is made up of a number of different health care workers.
-These are Consultant Palliative Care Doctors, Palliative Care Registrars (senior doctors), Specialist Palliative Care Nurses, Medical Social Workers and Clerical Staff.
+The Palliative Care Team in an acute general hospital is made up of a number of different health and social care professionals including Palliative Medicine Consultants, Palliative Care Registrars (senior doctors), Specialist Palliative Care Nurses, Medical Social Workers and Health Care Assistants.
 They advise and make suggestions to your primary team on a number of important issues.

-Some palliative care teams work as a “referral service” only which means that your primary consultant has to invite them (in the first instance) to become involved in your or your loved ones care.
-Other palliative care teams are able to directly admit patients into a hospital and care for them.
+Some palliative care teams work as a “referral service” only which means that your primary consultant has to invite them, in the first instance, to become involved in you or your loved one’s care.
+Other palliative care teams can directly admit people into a hospital and care for them.
 This will depend on what arrangements are in place in your hospital.

 • You are helped to be as physically well as possible.
-This is done through detailed assessment of your symptoms.
-A plan of care with the best treatment options will then be started.
+This is done through detailed assessment of your symptoms and the commencement of a plan of care with the most suitable treatment options.

-• You and your family are provided with the emotional support and advice to work through the stress that comes with having a life threatening illness.
+• You and your family are provided with the emotional support and advice to work through the stress that comes with having a life-limiting illness.

 • You feel safe, informed and supported.